ossf/Memory-Safety/docs/best-practice-memory-safe-by-default-languages.md

 ## COBOL

 * COBOL is memory safe by default, but has options to disable buffer overflow checking.
-It implements better defaults than C/C++.
+It implements better defaults than C and C++.
 * Modern mainframes are faster, able to handle more transactions.
 Memory safety checks should be encouraged.